vierstralab/footprint-tools/docs/source/tutorials/detect.rst

      ftd plot_dm dm.json --histograms 5,50,100

    In addition to the command-line interface, you can perform plotting directly with the Python packge.
-See the :doc:`here <examples/dispersion>` for an example of how to visualize the dispersion model using python and matplotlib
+See the :doc:`here <dispersion>` for an example of how to visualize the dispersion model using python and matplotlib

 Step 5: Compute per-nucleotide expected cleavages